-On 20 January, inauguration day in the United States, a nameless, unknown military aide will be seen accompanying President Barack Obama to the handover ceremony at the US Capitol in Washington.
+On 20 January, inauguration day in the United States, a nameless, unknown military aide was seen accompanying President Barack Obama to the handover ceremony at the US Capitol in Washington.

-That military aide will be carrying a satchel over his or her shoulder containing a briefcase known as "the nuclear football".
-Inside will be a piece of digital hardware measuring 3in (7.3cm) by 5in, known as "the biscuit".
+That military aide was carrying a satchel over his or her shoulder containing a briefcase known as "the nuclear football".
+Inside was a piece of digital hardware measuring 3in (7.3cm) by 5in, known as "the biscuit".

-This contains the launch codes for a strategic nuclear strike.
-The briefing for the incoming president on how to activate them will have already taken place out of public sight, but the moment President-elect Donald Trump takes the oath of office that aide, and the satchel, will move quietly over to his side.
+This contained the launch codes for a strategic nuclear strike.
+The briefing for the incoming president on how to activate them had already taken place out of public sight, but the moment President-elect Donald Trump took the oath of office that aide, and the satchel, moved quietly over to his side.

-Donald Trump will then have sole authority to order an action that could result in the deaths of millions of people in under an hour.
-The question on a lot of people's minds right now is, given his thin skin and impulsive temperament, what are the safeguards, if any, to prevent an impetuous decision by one man with catastrophic consequences?
+From then on, Donald Trump has had sole authority to order an action that could result in the deaths of millions of people in under an hour.
+The question on a lot of people's minds is, given his thin skin and impulsive temperament, what are the safeguards, if any, to prevent an impetuous decision by one man with catastrophic consequences?

-First off, it should be said that Donald Trump has rowed back on some of his earlier, provocative comments on the use of nuclear weapons.
-He has recently stated he would be "the last person to use them", although he has not ruled it out.
+First off, it should be said that Donald Trump has previously rowed back on some of his earlier, provocative comments on the use of nuclear weapons.
+He stated he would be "the last person to use them", although he did not rule it out.

 "There are no checks and balances on the president's authority to launch a nuclear strike," he says.
 "But between the time he authorises one and the time it's carried out there are other people involved."